tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 #### Keys and Certificate
 The directory `.../cert` must be created and at least contain a private key and a valid (not self-signed) certificate to sign (and eventually encrypt) SAML communicaation.
 Please follow your companies policy to create a private key and to obtain a globally valid certificate.

-Pease put the private key and certificate into the `.../cert` directory and configure the associated entires in the `.../config/authsources.php` file.
+Please put the private key and certificate into the `.../cert` directory and configure the associated entries in the `.../config/authsources.php` file.

 ```php
 <?php